FreeCAD/FreeCAD-documentation/wiki/Sketcher_ConstrainTangent.md

 ## Usage

-There are five different ways the constraint can be applied   *
+There are five different ways the constraint can be applied:

 1.  between two curves (available not for all curves)
 2.  between two endpoints of a curve, making a smooth joint